ChalmersPhotonicsLab/QAMpy/README.md

 On Windows, cython modules need to be compiled with the same compiler as python was compiled with, which is often a very old version of Visual Studio.
 If you do not use the correct Visual Studio version you will often encounter cryptic compile errors.
 We will try to include more specific instructions in the future.
+More detailed instructions can be found on the [wiki](https://github.com/ChalmersPhotonicsLab/QAMpy/wiki/Installation).

 ## Status